Black Diamond Glidelite Mix STS Review

 Our Analysis and Test Results

-The GlideLite Mix skins are a widely available, widely compatible product that strikes one balance after another in favor of ultimate performance.
-When we consider cost, others come very close, but the Black Diamond edges just ahead.
-Only more expensive options are a better overall choice.
+The GlideLite Mix skins are a widely available, widely compatible product that strikes one balance after another in favor of acceptable performance.
+When we consider cost, others come very close, but the Black Diamond is near the top of the heap.

 Performance Comparison